Edwar-Cullen/Generate-Password/README.md

 # Generate-Password
+GUI: java swing \n
 This program is use to Generate your password.
-And store it in .txt file
+And store it in .txt file.